 • work with our ‘on the job’ coaching and inspection/monitoring team

-• demonstrate good accounting, administration and governance
+• demonstrate good accounting, administration and governance.

 In return GSS pays for and ensures: